 "Can you show me how to give enthusiastically?"
-(I hear your spirit asking).
+(I hear you asking).

 I can try.
-As long as you are sincere in wanting to know, there is a chance I can do it.
+As long as you are sincere in wanting to know.

 First, let's pin down a Bible verse that talks of this; "For I know your eagerness to help, and I have been boasting about it to the Macedonians, telling them that since last year you were ready to give; and your enthusiasm has stirred most of them to action."
 (2 Corinthians 9:2.
 NIV) That was the apostle Paul highly commending the Corinthian believers for giving enthusiastically to help out the needy in another part of the world.